ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 This architecture is suitable for clients who are using either or both of the following in the source environment:

-* IBM Spectrum Protect with IBM Spectrum Protect for Virtual Environments.
+* IBM Spectrum® Protect with IBM Spectrum Protect for Virtual Environments.
 * IBM Spectrum Protect Plus.

 The following {{site.data.keyword.cloud}} products can be used to host the Predatar Cyber Recovery Orchestration and Predatar CleanRoom:

 * An {{site.data.keyword.cloud_notm}} vCenter Server instance is ordered with the following add-on services:
     * Edge Gateway – The edge gateway hosts the firewall appliances.
-    * A firewall – Juniper®, Fortigate®, or Bring Your Own Firewall is supported.
+    * A firewall – Juniper®, FortiGate®, or Bring Your Own Firewall is supported.
-* One or more Red Hat Enterprise Linux (RHEL) {{site.data.keyword.cloud_notm}} bare metal servers are ordered and used as either:
+* One or more Red Hat® Enterprise Linux® (RHEL) {{site.data.keyword.cloud_notm}} bare metal servers are ordered and used as either:
     * IBM Spectrum Protect with IBM Spectrum Protect for Virtual Environments.
     * IBM Spectrum Protect Plus vSnap servers.